-174. At Staton in May 2014, there were five individuals who were on a list of persons who had DNRs who did not know that they were thought to have DNRs.
-One of these individuals was PLAINTIFF COPELAND.
-PLAINTIFF COPELAND is blind.
-No one spoke to him about signing a DNR or ever told him that a document he was being asked to sign was a DNR.
-Another prisoner who has been listed as having a DNR is Michael Kennedy.
-Kennedy has end-stage liver failure from untreated hepatitis C. In early 2014, Kennedy learned from a doctor at Staton that Dr. Bobby Crocker, the Corizon Regional Medical Director for the state, had placed a DNR order in his file, although Kennedy had not agreed to it.
+193. At Staton in May 2014, there were five individuals who were on a list of persons who had DNRs who did not know that they were thought to have DNRs.
+One of these individuals was Michael Kennedy.
+Kennedy had end-stage liver failure from untreated hepatitis C. In early 2014, Kennedy learned from a doctor at Staton that Dr. Bobby Crocker, the Corizon Regional Medical Director for the state, had placed a DNR order in his file, although Kennedy had not agreed to it.
 Kennedy asked to have it removed from his file.
 As of May 2014, Kennedy remained on the list of individuals who are considered to have DNRs.
+Kennedy has since died.

-175. At Staton, prisoner Roy Heath resides in the facility's infirmary due to his health.
+194. At Staton, prisoner Roy Heath resides in the facility's infirmary due to his health.
 He did not sign a DNR.
 In June 2014, he learned that he has a DNR in his medical file despite not having signed one.

-PLAINTIFF CLEMENTS has COPD.
-He experiences extreme shortness of breath and low oxygen levels, and has periodic COPD crises that require him to be admitted to the infirmary.
+195. PLAINTIFF CLEMENTS has COPD.
+He experiences extreme shortness of breath and low o xygen levels, and has periodic COPD crises that require him to be admitted to the infirmary.
 Prior to late spring or early summer 2013, medical staff gave PLAINTIFF CLEMENTS a shot of Sodium Metrizoate every six to eight hours whenever he had a COPD crisis, along with a breathing treatment, oxygen, and several inhalers during an COPD crisis.
 In or around late spring or early summer 2013, PLAINTIFF CLEMENTS was admitted to the infirmary due to an exacerbation of the COPD.
 Several days into his stay in the infirmary, Dr. Crocker asked to see PLAINTIFF CLEMENTS, requiring PLAINTIFF CLEMENTS to temporarily stop using oxygen to meet with Dr. Crocker.
 Dr. Crocker asked Clements if had considered how he would feel to be on life support if he had a heart attack or was in a coma and told Clements that if he signed a DNR, he could avoid that fate.
-Having difficulty breathing because he was not using an oxygen mask and believing that the DNR only pertained to life-saving measures in the event of a heart attack or coma, PLAINTIFF CLEMENTS signed the DNR.
+Having difficulty breathing because he was not using an oxygen mask and believing that the DNR only pertained to lifesaving measures in the event of a heart attack or coma, PLAINTIFF CLEMENTS signed the DNR.

-176. In or around August 2013, PLAINTIFF CLEMENTS experienced another bout of extreme breathing difficulty and again went into the infirmary.
+196. In or around August 2013, PLAINTIFF CLEMENTS experienced another bout of extreme breathing difficulty and again went into the infirmary.
 His oxygen level was 80.
 During his 30 day stay in the infirmary, medical staff gave PLAINTIFF CLEMENTS only one shot of Sodium Metrizoate.
 Despite PLAINTIFF CLEMENTS's condition, medical staff did not arrange for his transport to a hospital.

-177. PLAINTIFF CLEMENTS returned to the infirmary again in or around February 2014 experiencing difficulty in breathing.
+197. PLAINTIFF CLEMENTS returned to the infirmary again in or around February 2014 experiencing difficulty in breathing.
 His oxygen level was 92.
 As he lay in the infirmary, PLAINTIFF CLEMENTS asked the nurse to provide him with some effective treatment.
 The nurse responded that if he had not signed the DNR, medical staff could do something to help him.
 It was at that point that he learned that medical staff was refraining from treating his chronic condition due to the DNR.
 Although the DNR is rescindable merely by the prisoner stating that he wants it rescinded, medical staff did not explain this to PLAINTIFF CLEMENTS.
 Because he did not know that he could rescind the DNR, PLAINTIFF CLEMENTS requested that medical staff give him pain medication and put him in a closed room in the infirmary to die.
 Facility physician Mendez ultimately gave Clements several shots of Sodium Metrizoate and antibiotics.